pauljonescodes/Rutgers-University-Notes/Computer Science/Information and Data Management.md

     To convince ourselves of the truth of this statement, we must consider not only the effect from the database state $A = B = 25$, but from any consistent database state.

+:   A *transaction schedule* is *serializable* if its outcome (e.g.,
+	the resulting database state) is equal to the outcome of its transactions executed sequentially without overlapping in time.

+:   A schedule that is equivalent (in its outcome) to a serial schedule
+	has the serializability property.

 #### The Effect of Transaction Semantics